-St Helens Council hit by suspected cyber attack
+St Helens Council hit by suspected cyber-attack

 - Published

-A council has been hit by a suspected cyber attack on its IT systems.
+A council has been hit by a suspected cyber-attack on its IT systems.

 St Helens Council said the "suspected Ransomware incident" was first identified on Monday and an investigation was launched.